What Are You Working For?

 - Put that money to better use so you can become more financially flexible.
 This may include paying off debt, saving/investing, and giving to charitable causes.

-- Flex those finances—take new opportunities, pursue a new job, travel, volunteer, retire before you’re 70!
+- Flex those finances—take new opportunities, pursue a new job, travel, volunteer, retire before 70!

 According to Proverbs 13:7, people may pretend to be rich, but actually have nothing.
 This perfectly describes the financial situation of many in our society because most people use credit to acquire everything from a car to a coffee.
 We think this is normal since almost everyone does it.
 Financing is advertised for everything—furniture, televisions, blenders.
 And credit cards cover those purchases too small for “three easy payments.”
 So we have everything but own nothing.
-This is not normal, or desirable.
+There is a place for debt, but this state of affairs is not normal, or desirable.

 The real problem isn’t that your smoothie came out of a borrowed blender.
 The problem is working away your life to pay outrageous interest, pretend to be rich, and wonder why you’re poor.
 Money is one of the top stressors identified by Americans, as well as a top source of marital tension leading to divorce.
 “I can never get ahead financially,” I’ve heard so many people say, and they think the problem is their income, when really they are buying into a lifestyle almost no one can afford.
 Since our culture’s financial wisdom isn’t working, why not try the 3,000 insights of the Bible?
 Many modern wealthy people concur: pretending to be poor is the way to great wealth.